aliviahossain/Disease-prediction/README.md

 ---

+## ⚠️ Limitations

+- Uses simplified assumptions and single-test Bayesian logic
+- Does not account for multiple symptoms or time-series data
+- Not intended for real medical diagnosis or clinical decision-making

+---

 ## 💡 What is Bayes' Theorem?

 Bayes' Theorem describes the probability of an event, based on prior knowledge of conditions related to the event.
 In medical terms, it helps in refining the **probability of survival or disease detection** after new data (like a test result) is observed.